platformsh/platformsh-docs/src/languages/nodejs.md

    }
    ```

+   > **Note:**
+   >
+   > If using the `pm2` process manager to start your application, it is recommended that you do so directly in `web.commands.start` as described above, rather than by calling a separate script the contains that command.
+Calling `pm2 start` at `web.commands.start` from within a script, even with the `--no-daemon` flag, has been found to daemonize itself and block other processes (such as backups) with continuous respawns.

 4. Create any Read/Write mounts.
 The root file system is read only.
 You must explicitly describe writable mounts.
 In (3) we set the home of the process manager to `/app/run` so this needs to be writable.

    ```yaml